 - 68 hour residential component delivered over six days

-- 75 hours of service with mentor support
+- 75 hours of service to public education in Mexico with mentor support

 IAPE English Trainers Corps